 Regardless of which platform you’re familiar with, hopefully by now you’ve begun to experiment with how live streaming video might be incorporated into your business

 If not, well, that’s what I hope to accomplish with this post.
-You’ve no doubt been told that businesses today must incorporate video into their marketing strategy and toolbox.
+You’ve no doubt been told that businesses today must incorporate a video marketing strategy and toolbox.

 This article will help you understand how.